Thiagoht10/vault/README.md

 `App::readHiddenInput()` uses `TerminalEchoGuard` to temporarily disable terminal echo before reading the master password.
 The guard saves the original settings and restores them in its destructor, including when reading throws an exception.

-This protection is applied to the master password requested during initialization.
+This protection is applied to the master password requested during initialization and to the confirmation prompt used when creating a new vault.
 The other fields entered through the menu remain visible while they are being typed.

 ### Moving entries